Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-3.  **Can you explain the difference between supervised and unsupervised learning?**. ⭐
+3.  **How do you handle missing data in your dataset?
+What are some common techniques for imputing missing values?**. ⭐

 `Ans:` There are several techniques for handling missing data in a dataset, some of the most common include: <br />